Skip to main content

 Subsection 5.4.2 The git merge Command.

-The command git merge <branch name> will attempt to merge the changes in the active branch with the changes in <branch name>.
+The command git merge <branch name> will attempt to merge the changes from <branch name> into the active branch.

 Exercises